loekd/ServiceFabric.ServiceBus/README.md

 - Message handlers now provide the MessageSession if available.
 - Some properties are now obsolete to make naming more consistent.
 - Single messages are now received using the message pump.
+- Support entity path in connection strings, or explicit entitypath argument

 v3.6.0
 - Updated to new SDK, no other changes